demisto/content/Packs/Core/Playbooks/playbook-Uncommon_creation_or_access_operation_of_sensitive_shadow_copy_by_a_high_risk_process_README.md

 Containment:

-- Terminate causality process (CGO) process
+- Terminate causality process (CGO) process - if CGO a malicious behavior or unsigned process from uncommon path attempted to create or access shadow copy

 ## Dependencies